 The Investor's own business initiative business model refers to the funding of the investment through own capital of the investor or through the combination of own capital, grant and bank loans, based on investor's planning.
-This business model is the most common and refers to in-house heat production in industrial facilities that either utilize their own biomass residues (in case the industry is a wood based) or are supplied the biomass from traders or other companies.

 Under the Energy Supply Contracting business model, an ESCO (contractor) supplies useful energy, such as electricity, hot water or steam to a client and is remunerated on contract basis.
-Usually, the ESCO supervises the entire process from the purchasing of fuel (e.g. biomass) to the delivery and invoicing of energy to the client.
-Financing, engineering design, planning, constructing, operation and maintenance of biomass production plants as well as management of energy distribution are often included in the complete service package.